cjg91/trans-fat/README.md

 ### v1
 - Linear layer tiling
-- buffering of input and output data
+- Buffering of input and output data
-- unrolling of multiplication inner loops
+- Unrolling of multiplication inner loops

 ### v2
 - Transpose A matmul input
 - Cache line of A.T
 - Increase tile size in j dimension
+- Unrolling of computation in attention heads

 ### v3
-- Stream
+- Stream only in linear layers
 - stage1 read A outside linear_fused.
 Write to A streams.
-Have each dense matmul read from an A stream and compute its product in parallel.
+Have each dense matmul read from an A stream and compute its product in parallel

 ## Results